oh-my-fish/theme-bobthefish/README.md

 - `theme_display_ruby`.
 Use `no` to completely hide all information about Ruby version.
 By default Ruby version displayed if there is the difference from default settings.
 - `theme_display_vagrant`.
 This feature is disabled by default, use `yes` to display Vagrant status in your prompt.
 Please note that only the VirtualBox and VMWare providers are supported.
 - `theme_show_exit_status`.
 Set this option to yes to have the prompt show the last exit code if it was non_zero instead of just the exclamation mark.
+- `theme_git_worktree_support`.
+If you do any git worktree shenanigans, setting this to `yes` will fix incorrect project-relative path display.
+If you don't do any git worktree shenanigans, leave it disabled.
+It's faster this way :)

 [fish]:       https://github.com/fish-shell/fish-shell
 [screenshot]: https://cloud.githubusercontent.com/assets/53660/14413486/a5300f2c-ff30-11e5-9852-dd0643834a40.gif